 Southeastern Michigan woman bitten by rabid raccoon

 A Southeastern Michigan County woman is being treated after she was bitten by a raccoon that tested positive for rabies, the state's health department says.
 "The lady was bitten while feeding a family of raccoons," said Sue Burguson of the state Department of Health and Environmental Control.
 "We cannot stress enough the importance of resisting the urge to adopt or feed wildlife.
 Despite the prevalent folklore, there is no way to tell from looking at an animal whether or not it has rabies, and baby animals can carry the disease without showing symptoms as well."

 Burguson says this is the third Southeastern Michigan County animal to test positive for rabies since July 11.
 It is the sixth confirmed case in the county this year.
 According to the County Health Department, last week another Michigan resident was working in his yard when the raccoon attacked them.
 The raccoon was tested and came back positive for rabies.
 The victim has started treatment to protect them from the rabies virus.
 So far this year in the state, there have been 80 confirmed cases of rabies, a virus that affects the brain and can be fatal in humans.
 Last year, there were 162 confirmed cases.

 Residents can take the following precautions to help prevent the spread of rabies:

-If you have any questions about a wildlife problem in Adrian, please give Wildlife Control 247 a call at 734-418-4035, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Adrian, or wildlife removal in Lenawee County, please give Frank's Wildlife Removal a call at 734-418-4035, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.